Gold-dt/Buckshot_Roulette-CS/README.md

-# Fun little game isnpired by the BuckShot steam game
+# Fun little game inspired by the BuckShot steam game